neu-se/CS4530-Spring-2023/tutorials/week1-user-stories.md

 * The leaderboard should show the current score of all the Connect4 games currently in progress.
 (Desirable)
 * The leaderboard should show the current score of all the Connect4 games currently in progress, and any player can click on the entry for a game and spectate that game.
 (Desirable; might be Extension, depending on the expertise of the team).
 * The leaderboard should show the lifetime standings of all the players who have ever logged in to this town.
 (Extension)

+### For User Story #5:
+* User will be able to join an interactable area which includes leaderboards for all activities (This is too general and should be split in several conditions of satisfactions.
+For example, joining an area itself can be independent of being able to view leaderboard.
+Also each activity's leaderboard should have its own condition of satisfaction.
+There could be several conditions for leaderboard alone to describe how data is organized)
+* User is able interact with an instance of interactable area created by another player (This COS is vague.
+What does interact mean?
+Does it mean enter an area or do something else?)
+* User is not allowed to join an interactable area of another player in a town, if the user was not invited (Desirable)

 [Reference](https://www.simplilearn.com/tutorials/agile-scrum-tutorial/user-stories#how_to_write_user_stories)